-Join a small group of students and two leaders in an in-depth examination of health care in Rwanda—a small, lush, mountainous Eastern African nation with a horrific recent history, but a remarkably progressive and positive approach to confronting its challenges.
-Visit and work in settings ranging from a remote rural health clinic to more modern and better-equipped facilities in a small city, and return with a nuanced understanding of the human, social, economic, and technical issues affecting public health provision in a developing nation.
-Travel to Yale University during the last three days of the high school summer program in Africa to share your experiences with all Global Action groups.
+Join this summer program for high school students for an in-depth examination of Public Health in Rwanda—a small, lush, mountainous Eastern African nation with a horrific recent history, but a remarkably progressive and positive approach to confronting its challenges.
+Visit and work in settings ranging from a small, locally run center for disabled children to outreach clinics providing health services and education to families affected by HIV and AIDS.
+Return with a nuanced understanding of the human, social, economic, cultural and technical issues affecting public health provision in a developing nation.
+Travel to Yale University during the last three days of the program to share your experiences with all Global Action groups.

 - Students completing grades 9-12

 - 4.5 week(s)